SAP-archive/teched2020-DT261/exercises/ex0/README.md

 ## Run the web shop in your IDE
 In this section, you will run the exercise application in your IDE.
 This is very useful while coding as you will be able to have a look at your application without deploying it to SAP Cloud Platform.

-1. Open a terminal.
+6. Open a terminal.
 It will start in your workspace directory `~/projects/teched2020-DT261/webshop`.
 <br>![](/exercises/ex0/images/open_terminal.png)

-2. Change to the `application` subdirectory and run Spring Boot.
+7. Change to the `application` subdirectory and run Spring Boot.
 ```
 cd application
 mvn spring-boot:run
 ```

-4. Watch for the notification on the bottom right and alow it to open the application in a new browser tab.
+8. Watch for the notification on the bottom right and allow it to open the application in a new browser tab.
 Note that you need to hit `ENTER` on your keyboard after clicking the button.
 <br>![](/exercises/ex0/images/open_app_in_tab.png)

 Did the web shop open in a new brower tab?
 If not, make sure to allow pop-up when chrome asks for it.